delwar36/delwar36/README.md

 # Hi There <img src="https://i.imgur.com/GNz3qCl.gif" width="30px"> Welcome to my Github Profile.

 My name is **Md Delwar Hossain** and I'm a **Software Engineer**.
-I'm from Bangladesh, living in Sylhet and currently working on my start-up **InnovexIT**.
+I'm from Bangladesh, living in Dhaka and currently working on **InnovexIT**.
 I have hand-on experience on several sectors of computer science.

 ## &#x1f4c8; GitHub Stats